fullmetalcat/baraka-candles/README.md

 docker build -t dockerfile .
 docker run -d -p 9989:9989 -p 8080:8080 dockerfile

-REST API spec:
-API has one method - GET /<stock_name>/candles?cu=<chrono_unit_name>&l=<size>
+REST API has one method - GET /<stock_name>/candles?cu=<chrono_unit_name>&l=<size>;

-stock_name - name of the symbol. can be any stock name that was processed by the app. chrono_unit_name - name of candle chronoUnit(java class) - is configured in CandleSize. size - number of chronousints in the candle
+stock_name - name of the symbol. can be any stock name that was processed by the app.

+chrono_unit_name - name of candle chronoUnit(java class) - is configured in CandleSize.

+size - number of chrono unints in the candle

-API will return results only for pre-configured candle sized(candles-config.yml)
+API will return results only for pre-configured candle sizes(candles-config.yml)